 I’m not quite a science nerd: let’s say I’m nerd-adjacent.
 But nerddom isn’t necessary to be amazed by the sheer wonderment of space, let alone the beauty of the night sky.

-This weekly show is a conversation on and around a set topic between Fraser Cain, publisher of Universe Today, and astronomer Pamela Gay.
-I always learn something new, but beyond that, this channel is like listening in on smart friends talking about a fascinating subject!
-They take a break every summer and for a few weeks over Christmas, so if you look for them then, you might have to catch up on older episodes until they return in the fall.
+This weekly show is a conversation between Fraser Cain, publisher of Universe Today, and astronomer Pamela Gay on and around a set topic.
+I always learn something new, but beyond that, this channel is like listening in on extremely smart friends talking about a fascinating subject.
+They take a break every summer and for a few weeks over Christmas, so if you look for them then, you might have to catch up on older episodes until they return.

 Weekly Space Hangout

-This show, also hosted by Fraser Cain (try not to think about Frasier Crane), features 2 to 4 guests for a lengthy conversations about the latest news about space: the research, the astronomical events, and more.
+This show, also hosted by Fraser Cain (try not to think about Frasier Crane), features a small handful of guests for a lengthy conversations about the latest news about space: the research, the astronomical events, and more.

 Adjacent to the astronomy channels, this channel is more about astrophotography.
-This is a new find for me: an clever, unassuming guy in the UK, “Mr. Biscuit.”
+This is a clever, unassuming guy in the UK, “Mr. Biscuit.”
 He has a subtle sense of humor and loves astrophotography, is quite good at explaining it, and takes us along as he experiments with getting good shots.
-His editing is awesome, with the occasional cameo by a plastic bunny and great (sometimes comical) use of music by a musician buddy.
+His video editing is awesome, with the occasional cameo by a plastic bunny named Bunny, and great (sometimes comical) use of music by his musician buddy Riktenstein.

 Unlike some of the other astrophotography channels I’ve sampled, this guy realizes that we don’t all have expensive DSLRs, telescopes, and trackers.
-While he does cover how to get good photos with this higher-end equipment he will also show you how to use a smartphone and binoculars to get you started.
+While he does cover how to get good photos with his higher-end equipment he will also show you how to use a smartphone and binoculars to get you started.

 - The YouTube Channel